patternfly/training-scenarios/react-components/table-intro/step1.md

 ];
 </pre>

-Rows can be expressed as a multidimentional array of strings, or as an array of objects which match the type "IRow".
+Rows can be expressed as a multidimensional array of strings, or as an array of objects which match the type "IRow".
 The rows definition is passed to the `rows` prop of the Table or TableBody component, and can take the form of `Array<IRow | string[]>`.
-Below is what an IRow looks like.
+Below is what an IRow should look like.

 <pre class="file">
 export interface IRow extends RowType {